MilesButler35/Gyromasters-Pre-Alpha-Old/README.md

 Fix Resolutions so that UI sits on it across various resolutions Figure out aesthetics for game.
 Implement jump ability into AI.
+Make AI stay in place after player is destroyed.
+Go over all levels to see if bounds are comppliant with level size.